-The seasonally adjusted indices are derived through the Tramo-Seats+ procedure.
-Similar to other seasonal adjustment methodologies, Tramo-Seats operates under the assumption that any time series with a non-annual frequency can be decomposed into distinct but unobservable components: a cycle-trend component reflecting medium and long-term trends, a seasonal component characterised by periodic fluctuations that occur throughout the year, and an irregular component stemming from erratic factors.
-Tramo-Seats+ adopts a model-based approach, relying on the identification of a statistical model representative of the behaviour of the time series undergoing seasonal adjustment.
+The seasonally adjusted indices are derived through the Tramo-Seats procedure: industrial turnover indices use TRAMO-SEATS+ software, while turnover indices for services use RJDemetra software.
+Similar to other seasonal adjustment methodologies, Tramo-Seats operates under the assumption that any time series with a non-annual frequency can be decomposed into distinct but unobservable components: a cycle-trend component reflecting medium and long-term trends. a seasonal component characterised by periodic fluctuations that occur throughout the year. and an irregular component stemming from erratic factors.
+Tramo-Seats adopts a model-based approach, relying on the identification of a statistical model representative of the behaviour of the time series undergoing seasonal adjustment.
 However, to effectively remove seasonality, a decomposition of the "raw" series into these components is required.
 Seasonal adjustment is accomplished through a multiplicative decomposition approach (the observed data represents the product of these unobservable components).